Quick answer

 | Form 4506-C | IVES request where a lender or other third party may receive transcripts with taxpayer approval. | Verify taxpayer information, IVES participant, client/lender, transcript type, tax years, and signer title. |

-This page is education-only and not tax, legal, accounting, filing, payment, mailing, faxing, upload, confirmation, or representation advice.
+This page is for orientation and not tax, legal, accounting, filing, payment, mailing, faxing, upload, confirmation, or representation advice.
 IRS.gov and current official instructions control Form 4506-T mechanics.

 What to check next